x0000ff/git-cookbook/head.md

 # What is HEAD?

-It's last commit snapshot, next parent
+`HEAD` is the snapshot of your last commit, next parent

 # What is **current branch**?